Skip to main content

 Sorry to be a snooze - we don’t want to spoil anyone’s fun - but make sure you check with the church’s health and safety policy to ensure you’re actually allowed to lock the door...

 Do Irish brides wear a blue wedding dress?
 The traditional answer is yes.
-The colour blue has historically been associated with purity in Ireland, so many Irish brides would choose this meaningful hue for their wedding day.
+The colour blue has historically been associated with purity in Ireland, so many Irish brides would choose this meaningful hue for their traditional Irish wedding dress.
 You could opt for a beautiful coloured wedding dress, there’s plenty of blue bridal gowns to choose from nowadays.

 However, if you want a more subtle nod to the 'something blue' tradition, consider blue undergarments, accessories or even a blue veil to match a white dress.